-Project Summary This project will improve and promote safe bicycling in rural communities of Southwest Iowa.
-The region currently has great trails with more being planned, but most people do not live adjacent to trails and must ride on small-town streets or rural highways if they want to ride locally for commuting, recreating, or exercising.
-This project will focus on bicycling education for riders, potential riders, and drivers.
+Golden Hills works to improve biking and walking opportunities in our rural communities to improve quality of life, public health, and the local economy.
+In 2017 Golden Hills received aWellmark Foundation MATCH Grant for bicycling education and promotion throughout the region.
+This project worked to improve and promote safe bicycling and walking in rural southwest Iowa, focusing on bicycling education for riders, potential riders, and drivers.
 People driving motor vehicles and people riding bikes must know the rules of the road and share with other users.
 The combination of education and cooperation between all users and stewards of the roadway will produce positive outcomes, allowing for increased safe use of bicycles, which has direct positive health, environmental, and economic effects.
 This project also worked with communities to encourage infrastructure improvements for walking and biking, such as designated on-road bicycle routes and signage.